 Ronnie Sadka, PhD

-professor - finance department
+professor and chairperson - finance department

 Prior to joining the Finance Department at Boston College, he taught at the University of Chicago (Booth), New York University (Stern), Northwestern University (Kellogg), and the University of Washington (Foster).
 His industry experience includes Goldman Sachs Asset Management and Lehman Brothers (quantitative strategies).
 Sadka is currently a member of the economic advisory board of NASDAQ OMX.